Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Quantity/Volume: 29.1 pounds

 IAMS Healthy Aging Mature & Senior Large Breed Dry Dog Food is formulated for large breed dogs aged 7 years and older.
-Its primary ingredient is farm-raised chicken, and the food also contains chicken by-product meal, barley, and corn.
-It contains no artificial additives and zero filler.
-It includes omega-6 for coat health, which is also important in aging dogs because the coat and skin are often the first areas to show signs of aging.
+Its primary ingredient is farm-raised chicken, and it contains chicken by-product meal, barley, and corn.
+It contains no artificial additives or fillers.
+It includes omega-6 for coat health, which is also vital in aging dogs because the coat and skin are often the first areas to show signs of aging.

-Although it is a low-cost food, the high-quality protein and beneficial ingredients make this our budget choice for senior dog food for weight loss for the money.
+Although it is a low-cost food, the high-quality protein and beneficial ingredients make IAMS our pick for the best senior dog food for weight loss for the money.

 Pros